thecodeteam/juju-scaleio/trusty/nova-compute/README.md

 Overview
 ========

+This charm is in ScaleIO package because currently Nova Compute doesn't support extension with ephemeral storage backends so it's patched to allow such functionality.
+Later when changes are made in the original charm this will be dropped.

 This charm provides Nova Compute, the Openstack compute service.
 It's target platform is Ubuntu (preferably LTS) + Openstack.